 Artisans of Peace

 Catholic thought and teaching on peacebuilding has developed out of the Gospel and also out of the practice of peacebuilding.
-The following individuals and organizations are some examples of the many on-the-ground artisans of peace whose practice has contributed and continues to contribute to the development of peacebuilding in Catholic tradition.
-Also see the Special Peacebuilding Inteview Series by CRS University to learn more about Catholic peacebuilding from some other practictioners, Church leaders, and scholars.
+The following individuals and organizations are some examples of the many on-the-ground artisans of peace whose practice has contributed and continues to contribute to the development of peacebuilding in the Catholic tradition.
+Also see the Special Peacebuilding Inteview Series by CRS University to learn more about Catholic peacebuilding from some other practitioners, Church leaders, and scholars.

 With a background originally in agriculture, Myla Leguro found her way to Catholic Relief Services in 1991.
 Since then, she has become a globally known leader in peacemaking.
 Most recently Leguro became CRS's Program Director for Advancing Interreligious Peacebuilding, a global project covering the Philippines, Egypt, Bosnia and Herzegovina, Niger and Nigeria.
 Leguro also founded the Mindanao Peace Institute, which offers training institutes on peacemaking for groups throughout Asia.
 See some of Leguro's research published for CRS here.

 Currently the Chairman of the Uganda Episcopal Conference, Archbishop Odama, of Gulu, Uganda, has been a central figure in negotiating peace between the Government of Uganda and the Lord's Resistance Army.
 Archbishop Odama also served as Chairman of the Acholi Religious Leaders Peace Initiative, an interfaith effort to promote nonviolent resolution to conflict in northern Uganda and other effected areas in the region.
 In 2012 he received World Vision International's Peacemaker Prize.